bjonnh/fpga_class_psone/web/content/requirements/_index.md

 ## Boards

-You will receive two boards:
+You will receive three boards (the first two are stacked together):
 - A colorlight i5, the FPGA board itself on a SODIMM support
 - A breakout/carrier board which holds the SODIMM and in turn provides HDMI, a USB programmer and tons of IOs on PMOD-like connectors
 - A double ethernet PMOD that will provide connectivity (we will connect that to PS1's network)